mmerickel/subparse/README.rst

 Context Factory
 ===============

+Each subcommand, when executed, is passed a context object which defines a reusable API between subcommands.
+This is really the secret sauce of ``subparse`` that makes it really easy to build your own shared CLI features.

 The ``context_factory`` argument to the ``subparse.CLI`` allows for defining an object that is passed to all commands.
 This factory can also be a generator, allowing it to ``yield`` the context object and then cleanup